I Recently Conversed With an Intriguing Young Man. It Gave Me a Birds Eye View Into the Mind of a Generation Many Think Is Lost.

 He starts his story with a description of his parents.

-“His next words were,“I said go and ask them will they take me to the hospital if I shoot myself!!!””
+“His next words were,“I said go and ask them will they take me to the hospital, if I shoot myself!!!””

-The summer after my 9th birthday was the last time visiting my father for an long extended period of time.
-Soon after I arrived at his place he began drinking.
+The summer after my 9th birthday was the last time visiting my father for a long extended period of time.
+Soon after I arrived at his place, he began drinking.
 Then he offered to take me outside to shoot a few a rounds from his shotgun.
 After about an hour of shooting targets we re-entered the house.
 My dad drank more and more.
 The more he consumed, the more he talked about my mother.
-I said to myself, “Here he goes again”, about to drink that poison.
-He called my mom, she hung up on him instantly, yelling, “I not listing to that foolishness today!”
-I supposed that spun him for a loop so he altered his plans.
-He turned to me and asked, Go to the neighbor’s house and ask them if I shoot myself would they take me to the hospital.
-As the tears tears flowed from my face, as I pleaded with him not to talk like that, and how much he scared me.
-As I cried he yelled at me to go to do what he instructed me to do.
-As I stood at the front door I looked back at him as he stood in kitchen pointing a 12-gauge shotgun at his chest.
+I said to myself, “Here he goes again, about to drink that poison.”
+He called my mom.
+She hung up instantly, yelling, “I’m not listing to that foolishness today!”
+I supposed that spun him for a loop, so he altered his plans.
+He turned to me, “Go to the neighbor’s house and ask them if I shoot myself will they take me to the hospital.”
+As the tears flowed from my face, I pleaded with him not to talk like that, and how much he scared me.
+As I cried, he yelled at me to go to do what he instructed me to do.
+While standing at the front door, I looked back at him as he stood in kitchen pointing a 12-gauge shotgun at his chest.
 I jumped out the front door with a message that I had to deliver.
-They lived right next door, but it seemed it took forever to get there.
-Finally I get there, I didn’t waste any time blurting it out.
+They lived right next door, but it seemed forever to get there.
+Finally, I get there.
+I didn’t waste any time blurting it out.
 “My dad said, my dad said, will u take him to the hospital if he shoots himself?”
 The neighbor told me to tell my dad to quit scaring me and put that gun away.
 I ran home to tell my dad what was said, hoping he listened to message I gave him.
 He didn’t listen at all.
-At that point he had this cold glare in his eyes, and his drunken slurs were riddled with hurt and pain.
-His next words were, “I said go and ask them will they take me to the hospital if I shoot myself!!!”
-By the time I could open the door, the room was filled with a glass shattering bang.
-I glanced at my dad as he fell to the floor as blood filled the kitchen walls.
-I ran to him.
+At that point he had this cold glare in his eyes.
+His drunken slurs were riddled with hurt and pain.
+His next words were, “I said, go and ask them will they take me to the hospital, if I shoot myself!!!”
+Before I could open the door, the room was filled with a glass shattering bang.
+I glanced at my dad as he fell to the floor, as blood filled the kitchen walls.
+I ran to him!
 The closer I got to him, the more gruesome the scene became.
 I called 9-1-1 as my life changed forever.